mashu/CW-Contest-Logger/CONTRIBUTING.md

-# Contributing to CW Contest Logger
+# Contributing to CW Logger

 Thank you for your interest in contributing!
 This project welcomes contributions of all kinds.